-Aside from your printer offering you a very robotically cryptic message and not telling you what the actual problem is, Error 4F means that you will be unable to print.
+Aside from your Brother printer offering you a very robotically cryptic message and not telling you what the actual problem is, Error 4F means that you will be unable to print.

-There are a few things you can try to fix the issue, however, not wanting to be the harbinger of doom, it’s fair for me to give you advanced warning; this could mean the end of your printer and you may want to prepare yourself for that bad news…I’ll do my best to be the hero you deserve.
+There are a few things you can try to fix the issue, however, not wanting to be the harbinger of doom, it’s fair for me to give you an advanced warning; this could mean the end of your printer and you may want to prepare yourself for that bad news…I’ll do my best to be the hero you deserve.

 What is a print head?

-A print head sits beneath each of the ink cartridges (in some printers they are built into an ink cartridge) and has several chambers that the ink fills up.
+A print head sits beneath each of the Brother ink cartridges (in some printers they are built into an ink cartridge) and has several chambers that the ink fills up.
 Once filled, thousands of tiny nozzles in the print head spray droplets of ink onto the page to make up a print.